sarahhling/paperlessDocumentationApp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Or access it here [https://nextjs-login-demo.vercel.app/](https://nextjs-login-demo.vercel.app/).
+Or access it here [https://paperless-documentation-app.vercel.app/login](https://paperless-documentation-app.vercel.app/login).

 ## TODO:

-- use custom log in page, possibly use index
+- add nav bar
-- fix issue causing log in to not redirect
+- connect form page to homepage
-- redirect to alternate homepage?
+- login error message for wrong credentials